 When the court is deciding on a responsible adult, or the school district is deciding on a surrogate parent, they will probably choose your foster parent, relative caregiver, or court appointed special advocate (CASA).
-If the school district can't find a surrogate parent for you out of the possibilities above, then it can pick someone of its own choice.
-The court will also consider other adults in your life like relatives, family friends, or mentors willing to make those decisions for you.
+The court must first consider relatives, nonrelated extended family members, foster parents or other adults who know you before choosing a responsible adult that does not know you to make educational decisions.
+120 If the school district can't find a surrogate parent for you out of the possibilities above, then it can pick someone of its own choice.
+121 The court will also consider other adults in your life like relatives, family friends, or mentors willing to make those decisions for you.